egberts/egberts.github.io-src/content/articles/compiler-detect-oses.md

 * Based on command-line options, the Clang/LLVM and GCC compilers can build Windows applications or POSIX applications that run under Windows using POSIX compatibility libraries.
 Predefined macros for POSIX applications are described in the previous section of this article.
 The table above is strictly for compiling Windows applications.
 * Clang/LLVM can build Windows applications using the Windows target (e.g. "`-ccc-host-triple i386-pc-win32`") or the MinGW target (e.g. "`-ccc-host-triple i386-pc-mingw32`").
 The "`-m32`" option builds 32-bit applications and "`-m64`" builds 64-bit.
 * GCC under Cygwin can build Windows applications using the "`-mwin32`" command-line option.
 While GCC is capable of building 64-bit applications, Cygwin is 32-bit only and the version of GCC included with it only builds 32-bit applications.
-* Oddly enough, GCC under Cygwin predefines UNIX macros even when building Windows applications.
+* Oddly enough, GCC under Cygwin predefined UNIX macros even when building Windows applications.
 * Some on-line code references `__CYGWIN64__`.
 Since there is no 64-bit Cygwin, this macro is never defined.
 It exists only in forum discussions about a possible future 64-bit Cygwin.
 * GCC under MinGW can build Windows applications using the "`-mwin32`" command-line option.
 The "`-m32`" and "`-m64`" options build 32-bit and 64-bit applications.
 * While Clang/LLVM, GCC, and Portland Group compilers define a lot of WIN32 and WIN64 macros with various numbers of underscores, the only macros that matter are those that are compatible with Microsoft's Visual Studio: `_WIN32` and `_WIN64`.